In July 2022, we released AlphaFold protein structure predictions for nearly all catalogued proteins known to science. Read the latest blog here.

-In our study published today in Nature, we demonstrate how artificial intelligence research can drive and accelerate new scientific discoveries.
-We’ve built a dedicated, interdisciplinary team in hopes of using AI to push basic research forward: bringing together experts from the fields of structural biology, physics, and machine learning to apply cutting-edge techniques to predict the 3D structure of a protein based solely on its genetic sequence.
+We’re excited to share DeepMind’s first significant milestone in demonstrating how artificial intelligence research can drive and accelerate new scientific discoveries.
+With a strongly interdisciplinary approach to our work, DeepMind has brought together experts from the fields of structural biology, physics, and machine learning to apply cutting-edge techniques to predict the 3D structure of a protein based solely on its genetic sequence.

 Both of these methods relied on deep neural networks that are trained to predict properties of the protein from its genetic sequence.
 The properties our networks predict are: (a) the distances between pairs of amino acids and (b) the angles between chemical bonds that connect those amino acids.
 The first development is an advance on commonly used techniques that estimate whether pairs of amino acids are near each other.

-We trained a neural network to predict a distribution of distances between every pair of residues in a protein (visualised in Figure 2).
+We trained a neural network to predict a separate distribution of distances between every pair of residues in a protein.
 These probabilities were then combined into a score that estimates how accurate a proposed protein structure is.
 We also trained a separate neural network that uses all distances in aggregate to estimate how close the proposed structure is to the right answer.

 Using these scoring functions, we were able to search the protein landscape to find structures that matched our predictions.
 Our first method built on techniques commonly used in structural biology, and repeatedly replaced pieces of a protein structure with new protein fragments.
 We trained a generative neural network to invent new fragments, which were used to continually improve the score of the proposed protein structure.

 The second method optimised scores through gradient descent—a mathematical technique commonly used in machine learning for making small, incremental improvements—which resulted in highly accurate structures.
-This technique was applied to entire protein chains rather than to pieces that must be folded separately before being assembled into a larger structure, to simplify the prediction process.
+This technique was applied to entire protein chains rather than to pieces that must be folded separately before being assembled, reducing the complexity of the prediction process.

 The success of our first foray into protein folding is indicative of how machine learning systems can integrate diverse sources of information to help scientists come up with creative solutions to complex problems at speed.
-Just as we’ve seen how AI can help people master complex games through systems like AlphaGo and AlphaZero, we similarly hope that one day, AI breakthroughs will help serve as a platform to advance our understanding of fundamental scientific problems, too.
+Just as we’ve seen how AI can help people master complex games through systems like AlphaGo and AlphaZero, we similarly hope that one day, AI breakthroughs will help us master fundamental scientific problems, too.